-From beautiful coastlines and untouched natural wonders to enormous metropolitans completely unique to this country, the United States is made up of so many diverse destinations that it’s hard to decide which of them deserve the distinction of the most important in America.
+From beautiful coastlines and untouched natural wonders to enormous metropolitans completely unique to this country, the United States is made up of so many diverse destinations that it’s hard to decide which of them deserves the distinction of the most important in America.
 However, despite endless attractions and world-famous sites, there are still some destinations that seem to stand out.
 Listed below are some of the best corners and gems of the US, as well as a few tips on how to visit them:

 Yellowstone National Park, Wyoming

 With dramatic peaks and breathtaking lakes, Yellowstone is truly a nature lover’s paradise.
 From colorful pools that swirl around hot springs to powerful geysers launching steaming water into the sky, there is so much unspoiled natural beauty in Yellowstone National Park to explore.
-When you set off on your journey through 3000-plus square miles of picturesque mountains, awe-inspiring canyons and mighty geysers and waterfalls, be prepared to encounter the likes of buffaloes, elks, and even grizzlies, along the way.
+When you set off on your journey through 3000-plus square miles of picturesque mountains, awe-inspiring canyons, and mighty geysers and waterfalls, be prepared to encounter the likes of buffaloes, elks, and even grizzlies, along the way.

 Boasting 2.2 million acres of untouched nature, Yellowstone is best experienced by renting a car and going on an adventurous road trip, starting with Yellowstone Lake and Mammoth Hot Springs, then visiting the trails of some lesser-known regions, such as the West Thumb Geyser Basin and the Lewis River Channel.